Tatsuya-Nonogaki/Scratch/cert-replace-procedures.md

       ```
    3. Try recreating certificates per Certificate-Type, by selecting "3.
 Manage certificates" in the main menu and proceeding to the specific sub menu such as "2.
 Solution User certificates".
 Check the status of the certificates again.
       > *Refer to the certificate-type chart for correct menu entries.*
+   4. If any of the certificates were updated, check for consistency in Extension Thumbprints by selecting "3.
+Manage certificates" in the main menu then "6. vCenter Extension thumbprints" (or directly run `./vCert.py --run config/manage_cert/op_manage-vc-ext-thumbprints.yaml`).
+If any MISMATCH are found, proceed with "Y" to solve.
-   4. After complete renewal of all the failed certificates, go back to the main menu and select "8.
+   5. After complete renewal of all the failed certificates, go back to the main menu and select "8.
 Restart services".
 (This will take some time.)

 8. **Final health check:**
-   Check the health of the vCenter Server as described before, and confirm that all certificates have been successfully renewed and that services are operating normally.
+   Verify the vCSA service health and certificate validity.
+For detailed verification steps, refer to the "Post-Renewal Checklist" section under "Overall policy" at the beginning of this document.

 ---